splunk/public-o11y-docs/gdi/opentelemetry/zero-config.rst

 Splunk OpenTelemetry Zero Configuration Auto Instrumentation automatically instruments your back-end applications and services to capture and report distributed traces and metrics to the Splunk Distribution of OpenTelemetry Collector, and then on to Splunk APM.

-The following diagram demonstrates the process of manually instrumenting your applications compared to the process of using zero configuration auto instrumentation to instrument your applications:
+The following diagram demonstrates the process of manually instrumenting your applications:

 .. mermaid::